Understanding PPD Training

 - their learning skills;

 - the mode of delivery by the RTO; and

 - the breadth and complexity of the skills and knowledge to be acquired.

 So many variables impact on the length of time your course will take although typically a Certificate IV takes 6 – 12 months and a Diploma 1 – 2 years.
 Our courses are self-paced but require a dedicated time commitment for you to succeed.

 What happens if I disagree with my assessment decision?

 You have the right to appeal your assessment decision.
 Please contact us immediately and we will work through the process with you.
 Your feedback should provide you with enough information to know where you went wrong.
 We usually find that you have rushed to the assessment without carefully reading and studying the learning material.
 If you do this you put yourself at a disadvantage and waste your money.

-Some Training Companies advertise guaranteed success in competency based training.
-AVOID these places.
+Some Training Companies advertise guaranteed success in competency-based training.
+Please avoid these places.
 It simply isn’t possible to guarantee your success.
 If you don’t put the required work into your study you will not succeed.
-There are no refunds once assessment has taken place so use the support of your Trainer.
+There are no refunds once the assessment has taken place so use the support of your Trainer.
 Be proactive in seeking it out.
 A detailed policy statement about how to make a complaint or appeal is found on the link on the homepage of this website.

 What is our refund policy?

 A portion ($300) of your first payment is retained to cover administration and materials.
-You can not seek a refund if the course has been provided to you EVEN if you do not pass .
+You can not seek a refund if the course has been provided to you – even if you do not pass.
 You can not seek a refund if the course has been provided to you but you did not do the assessments.
 You can not get a refund once you have begun when you don’t want to do the course anymore.
 Think carefully about the course.
-Take our Trainers advice and be prepared to allocate the time needed BEFORE you enroll.
+Take our Trainers advice and be prepared to allocate the time needed before you enrol.
 Overviews of the course are provided so there are no surprises about the amount of work you need to do.
 Please read these before enrolling.